 7.3.1.aa31 Extended Block Ack Parameter Set

-The Extended Block Ack Parameter Set field is used in Extended ADDBA frames to signal the parameters for setting up a Block Ack.
+The Extended Block Ack Parameter Set field is used in (#817)ADDBA frames to signal the parameters for setting up a Block Ack.
 The length of the Extended Block Ack Parameter Set field is 2 octets.
 The Extended Block Ack Parameter Set field is illustrated in Figure 7-aa36.

-If the ADDBA MRG Group Address Present field is set to 1, then the ADDBA MRG Group Address field is included in the Extended ADDBA frame; otherwise the ADDBA MRG Group Address field is omitted in the Extended ADDBA frame.
+If the ADDBA GCR (#686) Group Address Present field is set to 1, then the ADDBA GCR (#686) Group Address field is included in the Extended ADDBA frame; otherwise the ADDBA GCR (#686) Group Address field is omitted in the Extended ADDBA frame.

 7.3.2 Information elements

-7.3.2.6 TIM
+7.3.2.6 TIM element(REVmb)

 Change the fifth paragraph of 7.3.2.6 as follows:

 The Bitmap Control field is a single octet.
 Bit 0 of the field contains the Traffic Indicator bit associated with Association ID 0.
-This bit is set to 1 in TIM elements with a value of 0 in the DTIM Count field when one or morebroadcast or multicast non-MRG-SP group addressed frames are buffered at the AP.
+This bit is set to 1 in TIM elements with a value of 0 in the DTIM Count field when one or more (#911) group addressed(REVmb) frames are buffered at the AP.
 The remaining 7 bits of the field form the Bitmap Offset.

 Change the last paragraph of 7.3.2.6 as follows:

 For both Method A and Method B, when there are no buffered frames at the AP, the Partial Virtual Bitmap field is encoded as a single octet equal to 0, the Bitmap Offset subfield is set to 0, and the Length field is set to 4.
-When an AP has no buffered unicast frames but has buffered broadcast and/or multicast non-MRG-SP group addressed frames, the Partial Virtual Bitmap field consists of the octets number 0 through N0-1 where N0 is the smallest positive integer such that (N0 × 8 – 2n<8).
+When an AP has no buffered unicast frames but has buffered broadcast and/or multicast (#911)group addressed frames, the Partial Virtual Bitmap field consists of the octets number 0 through N0-1 where N0 is the smallest positive integer such that (N0 × 8 – 2n<8).
 The Bitmap Offset subfield value contains the number 0, and the Length field is set to N0+3.

 7.3.2.30 TSPEC element